peak-gao/code-notes/JavaScript/js-basics-notes-2.md

     - Most modern desktop browsers have built-in developer tools, which includes a JS debugger
     - In the above snippet, you could have set a breakpoint in the tools for the first line of the `foo()` function, or simply inserted the `debugger;` statement on that first line
     - When you run the page, the debugger will pause at this location, and will show you a list of the functions that have been called to get to that line, which will be your call stack
-    - So, if you're trying to diagnose `this` binding, use the developer tools to get the call-stack, then find the second item from the top, and that will show you the real call-site.
+    - So, if you're trying to diagnose `this` binding, use the developer tools to get the call-stack, then find the second item from the top, and that will show you the real call-site

 ## Nothing But Rules